NeuroSkill-com/vscode-neuroskill/README.md

 ### Fatigue / Break Coach

-> "Is your focus decaying enough that a break would pay back?"
+> "Is your focus dropping enough that a break could be useful?"

 Heuristic on the slope of focus_score over the last 30 minutes plus the cumulative deep-work minutes today.
 The "take a break" prompt fires when the slope is negative *and* you've been pushing for ≥ 90 minutes by default. **Not validated** against any objective fatigue measure (e.g., Karolinska Sleepiness Scale, PVT lapses).